dankuck/vue-easeljs/README.md

 # Align attribute

 All visible components can accept an `align` attribute.
-The align attribute defaults to `['left', 'top']`.
+The align attribute defaults to `['top', 'left']`.

+The field can be either a string or an array.

+As a string it is formatted as 'vertical-horizontal'.

-The field is formatted as `[horizontal-alignment, vertical-alignment]`.
+As an array it is formatted as `[vertical, horizontal]`.

-Alignment options:
+Most components have these alignment options:
+* vertical: top, center, bottom
 * horizontal: left, center, right
-* vertical: top, center, bottom

-The 'easel-text' component has some special alignment options:
+The `easel-text` component has extra alignment options:
+* vertical: top, hanging, middle, alphabetic, ideographic, bottom
 * horizontal: start, end, left, right, center
-* vertical: top, hanging, middle, alphabetic, ideographic, bottom

 These are described in the
 <a href="https://html.spec.whatwg.org/multipage/canvas.html#text-styles">whatwg
 spec</a> for HTML5 canvases.

+Note: For backwards compatibility, the horizontal and vertical parts of the string or array can be reversed.
+Future major versions will obsolete this option.

 # Events